dunhampa/hugo_AgainstTheGiants/content/chapters/Chapter_3/Day2Part5_partyRests/index.md

 Aldon replied, "I made it to the throne room but wasn't sure where else to go.
 The place is a maze, and danger lurks around every corner."

-Their conversation was cut short as they focused on what lay ahead: a flaming skull hovered in the distance.
-As they moved closer, they realized the room was filled with these malevolent, burning skulls.
-Almost simultaneously, they nearly stumbled into a chute covered in grease, leading to a long passageway below.
+Their conversation was cut short as they focused on what lay ahead: a flaming sconce seeming to hover in the distance.
+As they moved closer, they realized the room was lit by several of these sconces and nicely decorated.

+They continued on until the found what looked to be a kitchen.
+As they entered the kitchen, they nearly stumbled into a chute covered in grease, leading to a long passageway below.
 From the heat emanating upwards, they guessed it to be a garbage chute.

 ADC decided to send his fairy down the chute to investigate.
 The fairy descended, encountering increasing heat and a bright light at the bottom.
 It confirmed their suspicions: it was definitely a garbage chute.